quozd/awesome-dotnet/README.md

 * [VisualFSharp](https://github.com/Microsoft/visualfsharp) - The Visual F# compiler and tools
 * [Fable](https://github.com/fable-compiler/Fable) - F# to JavaScript Compiler
 * [LinqOptimizer](https://github.com/nessos/LinqOptimizer) - An automatic query optimizer-compiler for Sequential and Parallel LINQ
+* [.NET Fiddle](https://dotnetfiddle.net/) - Write, compile and run C# code in the browser.
+The C# equivalent of JSFiddle.
+* [CSharp Pad](http://csharppad.com) - A web based C# REPL with awesome code completion.
+* [CSScript](http://www.csscript.net/) - CS-Script is a CLR based scripting system which usesC# as a programming language.
+CS-Script currently targets Microsoft implementation of CLR (.NET 2.0/3.0/3.5/4.0/4.5) with full support on Mono.
+Comes with many additional features, such as script hosting.
+* [LINQPad](http://www.linqpad.net) - a C#/VB/F# scratchpad that instantly executes any expression, statement block or program with rich output formatting and a wealth of features.
+Also lets you interactively query databases in LINQ. [$]
+* [ScriptCS](https://github.com/scriptcs/scriptcs) - Write C# apps with a text editor, nuget and the power of Roslyn!
+* [Jint](https://github.com/sebastienros/jint) - Javascript interpreter for .NET which provides full ECMA 5.1 compliance and can run on any .NET plaftform.

 ## Compression